Merzasphor/MWSE/docs/source/types/niParticleModifier.md

 # niParticleModifier

 Abstract base class for particle system modifiers.
+It affects every particle in a particle system.

 This type inherits the following: [niObject](../../types/niObject)
 ## Properties